1/31/2025

 Anders Jernhall

 Unfortunately, we are not allowed to buy forest land from private individuals unless we sell the same volume.
 So it's not really anything we can do to capitalize on this disconnect.
-But it's sort of the pricing today for what you can note is that especially forest land with a lot of high-volume standing trees that are ripe for harvest, relatively cheap in Sweden today when you compare to the wood prices.
+But it's sort of the pricing today for what you can note is that especially forest land with a lot of high volume of standing trees that are ripe for harvest, relatively cheap in Sweden today when you compare to the wood prices.
 But unfortunately, we can't capitalize on that.

 speaker